 Authentication services: history dossiers

 As part of OldRacingCars.com's authentication services we can compile a dossier on any significant racing car.
 This includes Formula 1, Can-Am, Tasman and Formula 2, as you would expect, but also subjects such as 1980s Group C sports racing cars, mid-1960s Group 2 touring cars, and late-1960s Group 4 GTs.
 The key ingredients of the dossier are a full race history, ownership history and a statement on the authenticity of the car.

 When applying for papers allowing a car to race, or applying for entries at high-profile events such the Grand Prix de Monaco Historique or the Le Mans Classic, an objective, independently-produced history is of significant value.

 Dossiers completed recently or in progress include examples of Williams FW08, Cooper T53, Shadow DN5B, Ferrari 312B, Lotus 18, Alfa Romeo GTA, March 741, Porsche 908/3, March 761, Chevron B19, Tyrrell 009, Brabham BT23C, BRM P160, Lancia LC2, De Tomaso 505, Jaguar XJR-14, Brabham BT2, Lola T280, Surtees TS9B, Spice SE90, March 722, Chevron B8, March 782, Shadow DN2, Ralt RT1, McLaren M19C, Mirage M6, Cooper T51, March 731, Frissbee GR2, Arrows A3, Brabham BT35, Hesketh 308C, Shadow DN9B, Ensign LNF3, Tyrrell 010 and Lotus 59.
 The total number completed is now heading towards 200.

-A standard dossier is a 12-page A4 booklet containing the following sections:
+A standard dossier is a 16 to 20-page A4 booklet covering the following information: